Abdulaziz1268/Python-DSA/README.md

 # Python-DSA
-basics of python and data structure and alogrithm
+basics of data structure and alogrithm in python